jmgpgit/Final-Project/README.md

 The Node class is a simple class that represents a node in the network.
 It has a single attribute that is instantiated when the object is created, that being its **id**, a unique identifier for the node.
 For this, we generate a random 128-bit string using the **uuid** module.
 The id is used to identify the node in the network, and will also be especially useful when we implement the edge class.

-Since we will often want to access the id of the node, we will create a **getter** function for the id.
-This will allow us to access the id of the node without having to access the attribute directly.
-This is useful since we can then **override** the getter function in the derived classes, and thus change the behaviour of the id attribute.
-This is especially useful when we want to change the id of the node to something more meaningful, such as the name of the node.

-Since for the most part, we will almost always consider our nodes to be weighted and/or located in a space, we will instantiate the node with a **weight** and **location** attribute with **None** functional value.
+Since for the most part, we will almost always consider our nodes to be weighted and located in a space, we will instantiate the node with a **weight** with **None** functional value and a **location** attribute.

 The **Node class** is implemented as follows: